-Here are some shots from a really lovely and intimate wedding shot in Hammersmith.
+Some shots from a really lovely and intimate wedding in Hammersmith, London.
 I knew I need to mainly document this wedding and it was really inspiring to experience it through the lens.
 I prefer to use natural daylight when possible to get the right look for the photos Sometimes, the smallest, most unplanned moments are the ones that are best to photograph.
 These photos were taken in Hammersmith and Fulham Registry office and “the Gate” restaurant.
 For more wedding photography visit weddingsbyodi.co.uk

 After a lot of work I am proud to introduce a new website dedicated for everything wedding photography: weddingsbyodi.co.uk (opens in a new window)I want to promote an authentic and intelligent style of wedding photography that is both flattering and realistic.
 I believe many couple who get married want a wedding that represents them, their connection and values.
 The wedding industry has got us all used to certain shots and looks that don’t necessarily fit everyone’s taste and my aim is to understand the couples I am photographing and make sure they enjoy both the process and the resulting photos.
 I’d love to hear opinions and comments so do feel free to leave feedback.